 This policy defines how Quanloop performs collateral management to cover the Loan Agreements entered into on the Platform between the Investor and the Borrower.
-This policy sets out the basis on which the money you lend to us will be secured.
-Certain definitions set out in our Terms also apply in this policy.
-Please read the following carefully to understand our views and practices regarding your money safety and how we treat it.
+This policy sets out the basis on which the money the Investor lends to the Borrower will be secured.
+Certain definitions set out in the General Terms also apply in this policy.
+Please read the following carefully to understand the views and practices of Quanloop regarding investors' money safety and how Quanloop and the Borrower treat it.

-As for loan security, Quanloop accepts real property, inventory, cash, unpaid invoices, blanket liens, company shares and guarantees.
+As for Credit security, the Borrower accepts real property, inventory, cash, unpaid invoices, blanket liens, company shares and guarantees.

 Real property includes, first of all, real estate assets or home equity, as well as equipment, cars, boats, motorcycles, planes and ships.

-Quanloop accepts inventory as collateral for inventory financing.
-Such financing is performed by our partners, so is also secured by extra guarantees offered by a partner on top of the inventory.
+The Borrower accepts inventory as Collateral for inventory financing.
+Such financing is performed by our partners, so it is also secured by extra guarantees offered by a partner on top of the inventory.

 Unpaid invoices are outstanding business invoices issued and accepted by a person located in Europe.
-Quanloop accepts such collateral from partners involved in the invoice financing or factoring business.
-Each loan secured by such collateral is normally extra-secured by a partner's guarantee.
+The Borrower accepts such Collateral from partners involved in the invoice financing or factoring business.
+Each Credit secured by such Collateral is normally extra-secured by a partner's guarantee.

-Quanloop considers a lien to be a legal claim that's attached to a third-party business loan, and it allows Quanloop to sue the business and collect their assets in the event of a default.
-The assets can be specified, or not.
-Blanket liens give Quanloop carte blanche to seize every asset and form of collateral a business owns in order to satisfy its debts.
+The Borrower considers a lien to be a legal claim that's attached to a third-party business loan, and it allows the Borrower to sue the business and collect their assets in the event of a default.
+The assets can be specified or not.
+Blanket liens give the Borrower carte blanche to seize every asset and form of Collateral a business owns in order to satisfy its debts.

-Company shares, both offered publicly or privately may be offered as collateral.
-Quanloop normally reduces the market value of a share by at least 25%.
+Company shares, both offered publicly or privately, may be offered as Collateral.
+The Borrower reduces the market value of a share typically by at least 25%.

-Quanloop has the right to determine the suitable asset and/or right as collateral given the appropriate circumstances.
-The choice of the collateral does not bring any additional liability to the Quanloop regarding the relations with the investors.
+The Borrower has the right to determine the suitable asset or right as Collateral given the appropriate circumstances.
+The choice of the Collateral does not bring any additional liability to the Borrower regarding the relations with the investors.

-Depending on the region, a partner and/or collateral is allocated, Quanloop requests a partner to forward the pledged security to Quanloop.
-Normally, Quanloop has a personal asset manager in every global region and would request the collateral to be registered to that legal person.
-If a region is new or Quanloop doesn't have a personal asset manager, such a service is outsourced from a local public law office.
+Depending on the region, a partner or Collateral is allocated, the Borrower requests a partner to forward the pledged security to the Borrower.
+Usually, the Borrower has a personal asset manager in every global region and would request the Collateral to be registered to that legal person.
+If a region is new or the Borrower doesn't have a personal asset manager, such a service is outsourced from a local public law office.

 Once a year, Quanloop orders a global independent audit.
-The audit covers all the assets that Quanloop keeps as collateral.
+The audit covers all the assets listed in the Collateral Book managed by Quanloop.
 The public audit report is published for Quanloop investors on its website upon authentication.
 Some specific details about the listed Collateral may be hidden from the public report for security and confidentiality purposes.